 Salary and Career Outlook

 The main responsibility of a computer programmer is to design software in various programming languages, including C++ and Python.
 In addition to writing software code, programmers are involved in testing and refining the code to insure stability.
 A programmer may also design a graphical user interface (GUI) so that the program is usable for all possible audiences.
 Other common job duties of programmers include updating, modifying, and expanding already written computer programs.
 They often use software tools to automate elements of the coding process.

-Although a bachelor's degree is often preferable to employers, an associate's degree or certain certificates may be acceptable for some computer programming positions.
+Although a bachelor's degree is often preferable to employers, an associate's degree or certain certificates may be acceptable for some positions.
 Experience is also an important factor.
 Students currently in an undergraduate degree program can improve their resume by seeking out internship positions.
 Many programmers also create their own software as a hobby or for personal use, which can demonstrate experience.
 Computer programmers can often earn certification for certain programs and languages through the organization that owns the product, such as Oracle.